-- 6.1 Should any employee who is a member of a recognised Trade Union have any concerns regarding their own behaviour, or that of others, in relation to any potential fraudulent activity then they can seek advice and assistance from their Trade Union. - Whilst discussions between the Trade Union member and their Trade Union are confidential, the disclosure of any potential fraudulent activity to a Trade Union Official will result in it being disclosed to the Organisation for them to investigate it fully.
-Disclosure of information to the Trade Unions will protect the identity of the individual making the disclosure and they will receive the full support of their Trade Union throughout the ensuing process.
-Where Members come into possession of information which may indicate that a fraudulent or corrupt act is being perpetrated against Flintshire County Council, they must report this to either the Chief Executive, the Internal Audit Manager, the relevant Chief Officer, or the Council's Monitoring Officer (Chief Officer Governance).
+- 6.1 Where Members come into possession of information which may indicate that a fraudulent or corrupt act is being perpetrated against Flintshire County Council, they must report this to either the Chief Executive, the Internal Audit Manager, the relevant Chief Officer, or the Council's Monitoring Officer (Chief Officer Governance).
 The officer in receipt of the report should ensure that any subsequent investigation follows the requirements of this fraud response plan. - 6.2 Under no circumstances should a Member discuss a suspected fraud with other Members or the press.

-4.107.
-Third Party Responsibilities (Partners, Consultants, Suppliers, Contractors, Volunteers and employees of these)
+7. Third Party Responsibilities (Partners, Consultants, Suppliers, Contractors and employees of these)

-74.10 Where a Third Party comes into possession of information which may indicate that a fraudulent or corrupt act is being perpetrated against Flintshire County Council, they must report this to either the Chief Executive, the Internal Audit Manager, the relevant Chief Officer, or the Council's Monitoring Officer (Chief Officer Governance).
+7.1 Where a Third Party comes into possession of information which may indicate that a fraudulent or corrupt act is being perpetrated against Flintshire County Council, they must report this to either the Chief Executive, the Internal Audit Manager, the relevant Chief Officer, or the Council's Monitoring Officer (Chief Officer Governance).

-4.118 Management's Senior Accountable Officers RoleResponsibilities
+8. Management's Senior Accountable Officers RoleResponsibilities

-- 68.14.11 As soon as a complaint or an allegation is received by a manager (including referrals made by Members as in 4.1), it is their responsibility to inform the Internal Audit Manager in accordance with Finance Procedure Rule 4.311.17(e) and People and Resources (where the allegation relates to an employee member of staff) to undertake an initial risk assessment of the facts.
-This enquiry should be carried out as quickly as possible, with the objectives of either substantiating or repudiating the allegation that has been made. - 68.2 4.12.
-At no time during the preliminary investigation should the manager confront the alleged suspect, nor put evidence at risk.
-Under no circumstances should a manager discuss a suspected employee fraud with other staff members or peer managers. - 4.13.68.3 If there are suspicions that similar frauds are or could be being committed the situation should be discussed with the Internal Audit Manager.
+- 68.1 As soon as a complaint or an allegation is received by a manager (including referrals made by Members as in 4.1), it is their responsibility to inform the Internal Audit Manager in accordance with Finance Procedure Rule 4.311.17(e) and People and Resources (where the allegation relates to an employee member of staff) to undertake an initial risk assessment of the facts.
+This enquiry should be carried out as quickly as possible, with the objectives of either substantiating or repudiating the allegation that has been made. - 68.2 At no time during the preliminary investigation should the manager confront the alleged suspect, nor put evidence at risk.
+Under no circumstances should a manager discuss a suspected employee fraud with other staff members or peer managers.

+68.3 If there are suspicions that similar frauds are or could be being committed the situation should be discussed with the Internal Audit Manager.